andrew/ultimate-awesome/README.md

 - [Awesome-AI-Security](https://github.com/TalEliyahu/Awesome-AI-Security) - Curated resources, research, and tools for securing AI systems.
 - [awesome-control-theory](https://github.com/A-make/awesome-control-theory) - Awesome resources for learning control theory.
 - [awesome-tech-videos](https://github.com/lucasviola/awesome-tech-videos) - :tv: A curated list of tech conferences from YouTube, vimeo, etc for us to get inspired ;).
+- [Awesome-MVS](https://github.com/walsvid/Awesome-MVS) - Awesome list of multi-view stereo papers.
 - [awesome-frontend-gis](https://github.com/joewdavies/awesome-frontend-gis) - Geospatial resources for web development :earth_africa: 🗺️.
 - [awesome-multi-task-learning](https://github.com/thuml/awesome-multi-task-learning) - A curated list of DATASETS, CODEBASES and PAPERS on Multi-Task Learning (MTL),  from Machine Learning perspective.
 - [Awesome-Quantization-Papers](https://github.com/Zhen-Dong/Awesome-Quantization-Papers) - List of papers related to neural network quantization in recent AI conferences and journals.
 - [awesome-devops](https://github.com/joubertredrat/awesome-devops) - This is my awesome list with all open source and free applications that you can use in your management.
-- [Awesome-MVS](https://github.com/walsvid/Awesome-MVS) - Awesome list of multi-view stereo papers.
 - [awesome-notion](https://github.com/spencerpauly/awesome-notion) - A curated list of awesome Notion related things.
 - [awesome-cicd-security](https://github.com/myugan/awesome-cicd-security) - :books: A curated list of awesome CI CD security resources.
 - [42-resources](https://github.com/jotavare/42-resources) - My curated 42 school resource collection.
 The good, the bad and the ugly.
+- [Awesome-RL-VLA](https://github.com/Denghaoyuan123/Awesome-RL-VLA) - A Survey on Reinforcement Learning of Vision-Language-Action Models for Robotic Manipulation.
 - [Awesome-Speech-Enhancement](https://github.com/nanahou/Awesome-Speech-Enhancement) - A tutorial for Speech Enhancement researchers and practitioners.
 The purpose of this repo is to organize the world’s resources for speech enhancement and make them universally accessible and useful.
 - [awesome-software-design](https://github.com/qdenka/awesome-software-design) - Organizing and structuring software through patterns, decisions, and verified design rules.
 - [Awesome-LLM-Uncertainty-Reliability-Robustness](https://github.com/jxzhangjhu/Awesome-LLM-Uncertainty-Reliability-Robustness) - Awesome-LLM-Robustness: a curated list of Uncertainty, Reliability and Robustness in Large Language Models.